How to care for your skin in winter

 The barrier protecting the skin and preventing loss of water and moisture is also located in the stratum corneum.

-Black and white skin structurally look the same, but there is a difference in their stratum corneum.
-Whilst they are the same thickness, it is more compact in Black skin as it has more layers.
+Black and white skin structurally looks the same, but there is a difference in their stratum corneum.
+Whilst they are the same thickness, it is more compact in black skin as it has more layers.

 Everyone has melanin as well - the pigment that determines the skin's colour.
 Black and white people have the same number of melanocytes (melanin factory cells) but pigment-containing organelles, called melanosomes, are bigger with more of them in people with darker skin.

-In Black skin there isn't as much water, so the skin is less hydrated.
-The epidermis in Black skin also has fewer ceramides, which are waxy lipids (fatty acids) that form a natural barrier.
-Therefore, Black skin often has a higher level of transepidermal water loss (lost moisture from the skin) compared to white skin.
+In black skin there isn't as much water, so the skin is less hydrated.
+The epidermis in black skin also has fewer ceramides, which are waxy lipids (fatty acids) that form a natural barrier.
+Therefore, black skin often has a higher level of transepidermal water loss (lost moisture from the skin) compared to white skin1.

 Lower temperatures and levels of humidity during winter also lead to a general decrease in the skin barrier's function.
 Black skin already loses more moisture in comparison with white skin throughout the year, yet in the colder months the barrier acting as a protector is not as secure.

-What can people with darker skin tones do to care for their skin in winter?
+How can you care for your skin in winter?